MylesThomas/cpp/tech_with_tim_series/learn_cpp_with_me.md

 - Add this to line 7 and make sure to press save after

 Re-compile the code
-- Same line of code as above:
+- Same line of code as above: g++ -o runProgram tutorial1.cpp
     - get to this by cycling up in cmd with the up arrow

+Run the code
+- runProgram

+### Finishing up the video

+Reflect changes on Github:
+- Open VSCode Terminal to 'cpp' folder
+- git add .
+- git commit -m "Completed Video #1 in the Series"
+- git push